peteroupc/MailLib/api/com.upokecenter.mail.Message.md

     public Message AddInline(InputStream inputStream, MediaType mediaType)

 <p>Adds an inline body part to this message in the form of data from the
- given readable stream, and with the given media type.
-Before the new body part is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.</p><p> The following example (written in C# for the.NET version) is an extension method that adds an inline body part from a byte array to a message. </p><pre>public static Message AddInlineFromBytes(Message msg, byte[] bytes, MediaType mediaType) { {
+ specified readable stream, and with the specified media type.
+Before the new body part is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.</p><p> The following example (written in C# for the.NET version) is an extension method that adds an inline body part from a byte array to a message. </p><pre>public static Message AddInlineFromBytes(* Message msg, byte[] bytes, MediaType mediaType) { {
 MemoryStream fs = null;
 try {
-fs = new
+fs = * new java.io.ByteArrayInputStream(bytes);
- MemoryStream(bytes);
  return msg.AddInline(fs, mediaType);
 }
 finally {